sdsouto/portfolio/README.md

 *** or this one***

 Welcome!
 I'm Sharon Souto, a data analyst with a unique background in data engineering.
-After [Number] years building and maintaining data pipelines, I've transitioned my expertise to unlock the insights hidden within that data.
+After 20+ years building and maintaining data pipelines, I've transitioned my expertise to unlock the insights hidden within that data.
 My experience gives me a deep understanding of the data lifecycle, from its raw state to its analytical potential.

 This portfolio showcases projects where I've leveraged my skills to: